metatensor/metatensor/docs/src/atomistic/index.rst

         Learn how to define your own models using metatensor, and how to use these models to run simulation in various simulation engines.

-    .. grid-item-card:: TODO: ENGINES
+    .. grid-item-card:: 📋 Standard models outputs
-        :link: atomistic-models-engines
+        :link: atomistic-models-outputs
         :link-type: ref
         :columns: 12 12 6 6
         :margin: 0 3 0 0

-        TODO
+        Understand the different outputs a model can have, and what the metadata should be for standardized outputs, such as the potential energy.

-    .. grid-item-card:: 📋 Standard models outputs
+    .. grid-item-card:: ⚙️ Simulation engines
-        :link: atomistic-models-outputs
+        :link: atomistic-models-engines
         :link-type: ref
         :columns: 12 12 6 6
         :margin: 0 3 0 0

-        Understand the metadata convention for specific models outputs, such as the potential energy.
+        Explore the various simulation softwares that can use metatensor models, and what each one of them can do, from running molecular dynamics simulations to interactive dataset exploration.

     .. grid-item-card:: |Python-16x16| Python API reference
         :link: python-api-atomistic-models